prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ### Step 5: Implement mitigation (2 minutes)

-Click on How To Mitigate -> Details
+Click on How To Mitigate -> Details.
 What are the recommended changes to fix this problem?

 Use `diff -y` to see the changes before applying them.